IcramDoku/cmsc-447/assignment1-app/backend/README.md

+#### Hello!
+Ignore this readme, it was helpful to me when in building stages.

 1. You will need to specify what libraries will be needed such as falsk, flask_cors, bson, flask_pymongo and more.
 1. speciflying the types of data intered into db as numbers limit them to only that type on the UI